 When you use www.writeoutloud.net we collect certain information about you.
-This document will tell you what data we collect about you and how we use it.
+This document will tell you what data we collect about you, how we use it and how you can delete or access it.

 1. What information do we collect?